corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

 fun <R> query(persistenceQueryRequest: PersistenceQueryRequest): Cursor<R>
 ```

+In this object:
-- `queryName` is the name of the named-query that has already been defined.
-E.g: `"VaultState.findByStateStatus"`.
+* `queryName` is the name of the named-query that has already been defined.
+For example, `"VaultState.findByStateStatus"`.
-- `namedParameters` is the map of named parameters to be set into the query.
-E.g. "stateStatus": `"...
+* `namedParameters` is the map of named parameters to be set into the query.
+For example, "stateStatus": `"...
 WHERE stateStatus = :stateStatus`.
-- `postProcessorName` is optional and defines the name of a post-processor to transform named-query results.
+* `postProcessorName` is optional and defines the name of a post-processor to transform named-query results.
-- `postFilter` is optional and applies a post-filtering step after named-query execution.
+* `postFilter` is optional and applies a post-filtering step after named-query execution.
-- `persistenceQueryRequest` is a data class with a builder, handy for Java users.
+* `persistenceQueryRequest` is a data class with a builder, handy for Java users.
-- results are cast to generic type `R`.
+* Results are cast to generic type `R`.

 ## Polling the cursor

-The Query APIs return a `Cursor` object and this can be used to page through results:
+The query APIs return a `Cursor` object and this can be used to page through results:

-- Call the `poll` function with the max poll size and timeout duration.
+1. Call the `poll` function with the max poll size and timeout duration.
   - `poll` is `@Suspendable`
-- Utilize `Cursor.PollResult.isLastResult` to loop over all results until reaching the end.
+2. Utilize `Cursor.PollResult.isLastResult` to loop over all results until reaching the end.
-- Use `Cursor.PollResult.values` to get the values from a batch of data.
+3. Use `Cursor.PollResult.values` to get the values from a batch of data.

 The `Cursor` interface is defined as follows: